Mathematics

 MATH120W: Quantitative Reasoning

 Quantitative Reasoning exposes students to a wide range of general mathematics.
-The course emphasizes and reinforces problem solving and critical thinking, along with the use of technology, as students become actively involved in solving applied problems.
-Topics include geometry, measurement, probability, statistics, finance, number theory and systems, functions and modeling, and selected subtopics related to the students' majors.
-The course has transfer course equivalency with corresponding courses at NHTI-Concord's Community College, Lakes Region Community College, and Great Bay Community College.
+The course emphasizes problem solving and critical thinking, along with the use of technology.
+It reinforces this material as students actively solve applied mathematical problems.
+Topics include geometry, measurements, probability, statistics, finance, functions and modeling, number theory and systems, and selected subtopics related to the students’ majors.
+The course may also introduce set theory and logic if time permits.

 MATH124W: College Algebra